 This course is designed to inspire educators to use instructional technologies that engage students in learning and that enrich teaching to improve student performance.
 Current and future technology trends in education will be explored.
 This course will examine practical technology application in learning.

-The graduate Field Placement Experience is designed to be a rigorous and reflective look at one’s own teaching and the learning that takes place in the classroom.
+The graduate Field Placement Experience is designed to be a rigorous and reflective look at one’s own teaching and the learning that takes place in the teacher's own classroom.
 The goal of the assignments, analytical narratives, and critiques by self, peer group and college supervisor is to improve the learning for all students.
 The practicum calls for a synthesis of content, pedagogy, skills and dispositions.
 This course is arranged as an independent study guided by a graduate faculty member in the Augustana Education Department.
 Arrangements are made for teachers who are not in a traditional classroom.